AnotherKamila/monitoring-tools/README.md

 [Daemontools](https://cr.yp.to/daemontools.html) are awesome.
 In line with the Unix philosophy, they do one thing and do it well.
 In this case they make sure that services run.
 Without the messy parts!

 - [`__daemontools`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__daemontools/man.rst): Installs daemontools or your favorite derivative, plus an init script in case your package doesn't come with one.
 - [`__daemontools_service`](https://github.com/ungleich/cdist/blob/master/cdist/conf/type/__daemontools_service/man.rst): Creates a service directory.
 I gladly use this for everything that doesn't come with a good init script, such as Prometheus and exporters.
-This type is awesome!
+It's so simple!

-### High-level types for installing Prometheus, Alertmanager, and the Grafana dashboard
+### High-level types for Prometheus and friends

 _Note: these are not merged in upstream yet.
 I will update with links when they are!_